WestonJN/sharewithus/README.md

 ### Netlify
 1. Connect your GitHub repository to Netlify
 2. Deploy with default settings
 3. Update Google OAuth settings with your new domain

-### Vercel
-1. Import your GitHub repository to Vercel
-2. Deploy with default settings
-3. Update Google OAuth settings with your new domain